Avoid These Common Grammatical Errors in Your Paper

 Lengthy sentences that comprise of several ideas without any punctuation could be difficult to understand.
 Often, there is too much information in one sentence.
 Shorter sentences can express the same ideas, in a simpler manner.

 Academic writing takes effort, but it can be very rewarding.
 Keep an eye out for common grammatical errors.
 Often plagiarism is accidental, so double check to ensure that you have not plagiarized.
 Proofreading is very important.
 Never be in such a hurry that you neglect to proofread your work.
-Let us hope you have a successful journal submission at the first go!
+Again, you can use tools like Trinka to get your document proofread within minutes.
+With these amazing tips for avoiding grammatical errors and Trinka to correct them, let us hope you have a successful journal submission at the first go!

 What are the common grammatical errors that you repeat while writing?
 Did you find any of them common with those mentioned in the post?
 Please share your thoughts with us in the comments section below.